 It is the policy of CARE-EDU to maintain a safe environment for its students and staff members for any/all onsite education.
-Exit signs are posted and a first-aid kit is located in the administrative office.

 It is the policy of CARE-EDU to maintain a drug-free, smoke-free environment.
 CARE-EDU prohibits the unlawful possession, use or distribution of illicit drugs, alcoholic beverages, and the use of tobacco by students on its property or as part of any of its activities.
 Any student or employee who is involved with the unlawful possession, use or distribution of illicit drugs or alcohol will be subject to termination.